Akash-Dutta07/AirBnB_Data_Analysis/README.md

   then, Extract the csv. file into Power-BI for cleaning, analysis & visualization
-## Project_Segment

- The project include the following segments

-Data cleaning : with the help of power query we transform & cleaned the data like edited the date time, then created extra measures like the Total_Bill for further Analysis

-Pivot Table:  to simplify analysis we used pivot table to answer the following Questions
-1. How sales vary by day of week & hour of day
-2. Are there any peak time for sales activity
-3. Total sales revenue for each month
-4. How much sales vary across different store
-5. What is the locations average price/order per person
-6.	which products are the best selling in terms of revenue & quantity
-7.	how do sales vary by product category & type.

-Dashboard : Final we create the dashboard for presentation so that any individual can understand the data & get insight out of it.

 ## VISUALIZATION_[ SHEET_1 ] & INSIGHTS
 ![Screenshot (10)](https://github.com/Akash-Dutta07/AirBnB_Data_Analysis/assets/164155681/b581c8ee-e902-4fed-b0fa-55f4cb799d4b)